 The Simmons Titan 50 is one of Simmons entry level drum kits.
-This kit has a nice set of pads and features and can be a good kit for those on a budget or beginners.
-There’s some really nice positives as well a few negatives regarding this one.
+This kit has a nice set of pads and usable features and it can be a good kit for either beginners or drummers on a budget.
+There are some really good positives as well as a few negatives regarding this one.
 Let’s take a closer look.

 Drum Pads & Cymbal Pads

-Simmons offers a nice lineup of fairly basic pads for this kit with the highlights being the mesh snare and tom pads.
+Simmons offers a nice lineup of fairly basic pads for this kit.
+The highlights are the mesh snare and tom pads.
 The pads are good enough for beginner to intermediate level playing and should be serviceable for most drummers working in this price range.

 The snare pad is a 10 inch dual zone pad with a mesh head.
 The mesh head is 2-ply which is pretty standard for kits of this caliber, and it feels great to play.
 Tension on the drum head can be adjusted with the tension rods.
 The rim can generate sounds and has rim shot detection to more naturally represent rim shots while playing.
-The rim also sits at about the right height for playing and doesn’t feel unnaturally high or restrictive in comparison to the main drum head like some other kits on the market.
+The rim of the drum heads also sits at about the right height from the head surface and doesn’t feel unnaturally high or restrictive in comparison to some other kits on the market.

 The tom pads are all 8 inch mesh pads, once again with a 2-ply mesh head.
-Tension can also be adjusted on these pads, like the snare.
+Head tension can also be adjusted on the tom pads.
 These pads are only single zone and won’t generate sounds on the rim, just the head.
 The 8 inch size makes them a decent hit target and they don’t feel overly small for a budget kit, which is great.
 While this kit comes with 3 toms, there is room on the rack and module to add another tom pad.

 The Cymbal Pads

 The cymbal pads on this kit are pretty basic and aren’t anything overly special.
-They get the job done and are decent for a budget kit, but are the most noticeable lacking part of this kit.
+They get the job done and are decent for a budget kit.
+But, they are the most noticeably lackluster pieces of hardware on this kit.

-The crash cymbal and the ride are basically both the same single zone cymbal pad but the crash has a choke.
-There’s no multi zone pads with any of the the cymbals.
-The hi-hat cymbal is able to do open and closed with a half-open sound in between, which is good but still lacking in subtlety in it’s range of sounds generated.
+The crash cymbal and the ride are basically both the same single zone cymbal pad, but the crash has a choke.
+There’s no multi-zone pads used for any of the the cymbals.
+The hi-hat cymbal is able to do open and closed sounds with a half-open sound in between, which is good but still lacking in subtlety in it’s range of sounds generated.

 The cymbals are ok response-wise and when played they can get some decent dynamics out of the sound module.
 However, don’t expect anything too magical coming from the cymbals here.